 The Indian Lodge is a 39-room hotel built of hand-hewn viga beams and white-washed abobe walls from bricks made on-site.
 The furniture features Southwestern motifs and made of cedar in Bastrop State Park.

-Find two sections at the Indian Lodge, the historic rooms and the mid-1960s addition.
+The Indian Lodge features two sections: the historic rooms and the mid-1960s addition.
 The original historic building and the 1967 addition blend seamlessly thanks to a 2006 historic renovation.

 After staying at the Indian Lodge on two occasions, I prefer the original rooms.
 All rooms include standard amenities air-conditioning and heating, in-room coffee, hair dryer and cable TV.
 Rooms include rustic pine furnitures and some rooms offers sitting areas and fireplaces.

-Find one two-room suite ($170 a night) along with lodge rooms with two queen beds room ($105 a night).
-Additionally some rooms feature a small sitting room with kiva fireplace and two full beds or king beds (from $115 a night).
+The Indian Lodge offers one two-room suite along with lodge rooms with two queen beds room.
+Additionally some rooms feature a small sitting room with kiva fireplace and two full beds or king beds.

-Additionally find a seasonal pool for hotel guests (closed for 2020).
+Additionally find a seasonal pool for hotel guests.
 The Black Bear Restaurant serves breakfast and lunch from Wednesday to Sunday.

 If you have the opportunity to visit a CCC property, DO.